How can you make more sales as a professional photographer?

 The lesson: don’t assume you know your clients’ financial situations or intentions for their experience with you.

-Don’t be the ones to say no for them.
+Don’t be the ones to say no to them.

 Of course, don’t force expensive items down their throat, or if there is clear disinterest when the high-ticket items are bandied about don’t press on them, but don’t shy away from asking.